 What types of equipment and making does Co-Works have?

-Co-Works includes an eclectic mix of digital fabrication, traditional fabrication, 2D printing, sewing and textiles processes, programming and electronics, virtual reality, machine learning, and more.
+Co-Works includes an eclectic mix of 3D printing and digital fabrication, traditional fabrication, sewing and textiles processes, programming and electronics, virtual reality, machine learning, and more.
 See more details here.

 How does Co-Works training work?

-Training is part of Co-Works courses or is led by skilled Grad Assistants through non-credit training sessions.
+Training is part of Co-Works courses or is led by skilled Grad Instructors through non-credit training sessions.
 Most training is at the intro level and assumes basic software knowledge.
 After training, passing a short test grants access and reservation privileges.
-See more details here.
+See details here.

 What if I just need some help?

-Co-Works also has walk-in open help hours for high-use software and processes (Rhino, Illustrator, sewing, electronics, programming, etc) without an appointment.
+Co-Works also has walk-in tutoring for high-demand software and processes (Rhino, Illustrator, sewing, electronics, programming, etc).
 Shown in light green on our schedule, open help hours indicate that someone is on hand to tutor or troubleshoot.
 See the schedule here.

 How do you sign-up for Co-Works training sessions?